dwill81/configure-ad/README.md

 <img width="693" alt="image" src="https://user-images.githubusercontent.com/122701786/213269898-c039cf2e-8767-48fb-a7b1-b248870afc66.png">
 <img width="589" alt="image" src="https://user-images.githubusercontent.com/122701786/213269972-2145eada-5b8e-4973-ac69-bc65206f2f38.png">

 <p> 19.
 Login to Client-1 (Remote Desktop) as the original local admin (labuser) and join it to the domain (computer will restart).
-To do this you right click the start menu the go to settings the rename this pc(advanced) then click change and change it from workgroup to domain.</p>
+To do this you right click the start menu the go to system the rename this pc(advanced) then click change and change it from workgroup to domain.</p>

 <p>
 <img width="347" alt="image" src="https://user-images.githubusercontent.com/122701786/213271688-5759c621-6d90-4b79-9c36-c46733fb6e32.png">